 One other tiny bit of news related to the game is the desire for customization.
 Currently, players are assigned a random model of one of the game's PvE heroes, but the ability to customize your avatar will be on its way at some point in the future:

-What do you think of the Battle Royale game mode in Fortnite attracting so many players on its first day?
+What do you think of Fortnite's Battle Royale game mode attracting so many players on its first day?
 Do you think the focus on the game's PvP game mode runs the risk of taking away from PvE gameplay?
-What would you like to see added to the game, either for PvP or PvE?
+What would you like to see added to the game for PvP or PvE?
 Let us know in the comments below!